-Volunteers from Veolia Environmental Services joined forces with Foodbank to combat hidden hunger in South Liverpool.
+Volunteers from Veolia joined forces with Foodbank to combat hidden hunger in Liverpool

 Run by churches throughout South Liverpool, the Foodbank is part of a national network providing stores of non-perishable food donated by communities for communities!
 The eager volunteers joined together in convoy to collect Harvest Festival donations amassed by local schools and churches.
 Filling up their cars they transported the supplies to a storage unit where they then organised them by type, date-labelled, boxed and weighed them ready to be given out.

 The Foodbank provides a great source of support and aims to meet the immediate needs of vulnerable people who unexpectedly find themselves unable to feed their families.
 It also helps people break the cycle of poverty by connecting them with agencies that can offer practical assistance and emotional support to help restore dignity and revive hope.